euiyounghwang/Prometheus-monitoring-exporter/README.md

 - Pusgateway: The Prometheus Pushgateway (https://github.com/prometheus/pushgateway) is an intermediary service that allows short-lived or batch jobs, which can't be scraped directly by Prometheus, to send (push) their metrics to it (http://localhost:9091/metrics)
   - Push : These jobs send their metrics (using Prometheus client libraries) to the Pushgateway via HTTP. (i.e https://<pushgateway-host>:<port>/metrics/job/<job_name>)
-    - Intermediate Storage : Pushgateway stores the metric data received via HTTP requests in memory or on disk.
+    - Intermediate Storage : Pushgateway stores the metric data received via HTTP requests in memory.
 Even after the work is completed, the metrics will keep the metrics.
     ```bash
     # Insert data into Pushgateway
     echo "test_metric 1" | curl --data-binary @- http://localhost:9091/metrics/job/test_job